 Corn gluten meal can stop seeds from germinating and therefore prevent dandelions from growing.
 Spreading corn gluten meal over your lawn in the spring, before seedlings germinate, will help stop them taking hold.

 Another thing you can do is keep your lawn well fertilized and cared for.
 The denser and healthier your grass, the less likely dandelions will thrive.

 Don’t be tempted to mow your lawn within an inch of its life.
 Keep it about two inches long.
 This will help prevent dandelion seeds from reaching the soil where they can sprout and take root.

 A little left of center is keeping a rabbit.
 (Update - or a tortoise.
 My neighbour has a small new tortoise asylum and they love eating our weeds.
 Win win!)

 Rabbits love to nibble on dandelions because they find them very tasty.
 They can eat both leaves and flowers, which are actually very healthy and nutritious for these furry pets.

 Provided they aren’t treated with any herbicides, these weeds are good for them.

 There is no doubt that herbicides like Roundup work to get rid of dandelions, but at a price.
 You will need to be careful that your pets and children don’t come into contact with it, and it also leaves chemicals in the ground.

 The natural solutions we’ve provided for you might take a little longer but they will be better for you and for the environment.

-Pulling the weeds, using vinegar on the roots and then sprinkling corn gluten could be a successful three-prong attack to keep your yard clear of dandelions.
+Pulling the weeds and then sprinkling corn gluten could be a successful two-pronged attack to keep your yard clear of dandelions.